-Continued Support to International Energy Agency Methane Tracker: MGP members will continue their support to expansion of the International Energy Agency Methane Tracker, and to their roadmap to aid regulators in establishing methane regulation.
+Continued Support to International Energy Agency Methane Tracker: MGP members will continue their support to the expansion of the International Energy Agency Methane Tracker, and to their roadmap to aid regulators in establishing methane regulation.

 United States Regulations: The MGP session also discussed engagement with the Biden Administration, to be led by Exxon, as it pursues new methane regulations in the United States.

-Furthermore, the MGP Best Practice Guides, aimed at increasing knowledge on management of methane emissions, are now available on the MGP website in French, Spanish, Arabic, Russian and Mandarin.
+Furthermore, the MGP Best Practice Guides, aimed at increasing knowledge on the management of methane emissions, are now available on the MGP website in French, Spanish, Arabic, Russian and Mandarin.